UniskaS/NIT3213FinalApp/README.md

 # Assignment 2 Android App – NIT3213

 This Android application was developed as part of **Assignment 2** for the NIT3213 unit at Victoria University.
 The app demonstrates secure login, dashboard data display, and detail viewing by integrating with the public VU API service.
-It uses modern Android development best practices including MVVM, Retrofit, Hilt, and ViewBinding.
+It use modern Android development best practices including MVVM, Retrofit, Hilt, and ViewBinding.